Campaign 2024

 Agroecological agriculture in the Andes

-In Latin America, our partners are working intensively with over 4,000 quechua and a smallholder farmers to ensure their right to food and create new income opportunities for them.
-This is because global warming is creating major challenges: Water shortages, extreme frosts, and increased diseases and pests threaten crops in the Andean belt and the livelihoods of the population.
+In Latin America, our partners work intensively with over 5,000 Quechua and Aymara-speaking smallholdersto guarantee their right to food and provide them with new income opportunities.
+This is because global warming is creating major challenges: Water shortages, extreme frosts and an increase in diseases and pests are threatening harvests in the Andean belt and therefore the livelihoods of the population.

 This is where we come in, with our partners training and supporting farmers in agroecological farming, sustainable cultivation and irrigation, and healthy nutrition.
 By using agroecological methods, the participants manage the soil and fields in harmony with nature and create sustainable nutritional foundations.
 Local seeds, organic fertilizers and small winter gardens ensure a sustainable and nutritious meal for the families.